ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 This seeding method first computes the average and standard deviation of team scores on each map.
 Each team then receives a "Z-score" for each map, which is the number of standard deviations above or below the mean that they scored.
 (0 is an average Z-score, and Z-scores are typically between -3 and 3.)
 Seeding is then determined by the sum of these Z-scores, with the highest sum receiving seed 1.

-Note that tournaments in the past have often used the term "Z-sum" for what is instead called the "Z-percentile" seeding method below.[^Z-sum] The Z-sum seeding method should result in roughly half the teams having a negative total sum of Z-scores and half having a positive sum.
-The total sum over all maps should be exactly 0.
+Note that tournaments in the past have often used the term "Z-sum" for a distinctly different method that is instead called "[Z-percentile](#z-percentile)" in this article.[^Z-sum] The Z-sum seeding method should result in roughly half the teams having a negative total sum of Z-scores and half having a positive sum.
+The total sum over all teams should be exactly 0.

 The Z-sum for a team is given by